panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 });
 ```

-The arrow functions are nested in 3 levels.
+The arrow functions are 3 levels nesting.
 It takes effort and time to understand what the code does.

 When the arrow functions are nested, to increase readability, the first approach is to introduce variables that hold each arrow function.
 The variable should describe concisely what the function does (see [arrow function name inference](#1-arrow-function-name-inference) best practice).